Overdone it on the mulled wine? Here are our favorite winter hot drinks for warming up on a cold day.

 It may seem like the world has gone pumpkin spice mad, but the combination of pumpkin pie spices and strong coffee is truly a match made in heaven.
 Unlike the super-sugary version from coffee chains, this healthy pumpkin spice latte from Chocolate Covered Katie uses real pumpkin and is low on sugar: use your favorite non-dairy milk and enjoy on a frosty winter morning.

 A hot, spicy mug of chai is the perfect way to warm up when it’s cold out.
 This vegan chai from Holy Vegan Cow is the real deal, and so much better than a chai tea bag in hot water – plus it’ll make your kitchen smell incredibly cozy.

 Homemade Vegan Baileys

 OK, so you can buy vegan Baileys from most supermarkets now (and it’s delicious).
 This homemade version from Simple Vegan Blog is even better, and it’s pretty quick and easy to make.
 It would also make a great Christmas present for a lucky vegan – pour it into a glass bottle and add a brown paper tag.
-Sorted!
+Done!

 Excited to try going vegan this Christmas?
 Let us help you every step of the way.